getaux/api/README.md

 - `docker-compose up -d`
 - Visit https://api.auctionx.localhost/

-### Fix Chrome/Brave SSL locally
+## Fix Chrome/Brave SSL locally

-If you have a TLS trust issues, you can copy the self-signed certificate from Caddy and add it to the trusted certificates :
+If you have a TLS trust issues, you can copy the self-signed certificate from Caddy and add it to the trusted certificates:

 ```bash
 # Mac